Film: Benkyodo and Atomic Café, Screening and Filmmaker Discussion

 Contact Telephone

-Watch the Saturday afternoon matinee screening of BENKYODO: The Last Manju Shop in J-Town and Atomic Café, followed by a discussion with Erin Kimura and Tad Nakamura, independent filmmakers.
+Watch the Saturday afternoon matinee screening of BENKYODO: The Last Manju Shop in J-Town and Atomic Café, followed by a discussion with Eryn Kimura and Tad Nakamura, independent filmmakers.
+Isa Nakazawa will moderate the discussion.

 Ricky and Bobby Okamura, the current owners of Benkyodo mochi shop, established in 1906, make a difficult decision to close their family business.
 The Japanese pastry shop, a landmark for Japanese/Asian Americans in the Bay Area, is one of two mochi shops currently open in the San Francisco-Bay Area.
-Currently 115 years old, the business has endured the anti-Asian laws of the early 20th century, Japanese internment, Redevelopment of the 1960s and continues to weather San Francisco’s notorious high costs of living.
+Currently 115 years old, the business has endured the anti-Asian laws of the early 20th century, Japanese-American incarceration, Redevelopment of the 1960s and continues to weather San Francisco’s notorious high costs of living.
 The unsurmountable economic pressure, coupled with the two brother’s desire to preserve their Japanese heritage, family business and community space, create an age-old conflict many children of diaspora face--between the laborious preservation of culture or the submission to the economic forces of capitalism.

 NR, 16 minutes, 2023.